h82258652/windows-uwp.zh-cn/windows-apps-src/launch-resume/create-a-customized-splash-screen.md

             if (rootFrame.Content == null)
             {
-                // When the navigation stack isn&#39;t restored navigate to the first page,
+                // When the navigation stack isn't restored navigate to the first page,
                 // configuring the new page by passing required information as a navigation
                 // parameter
                 rootFrame.Navigate(typeof(MainPage), e.Arguments);